EO-DataHub/example-workflows/README.md

 The following workflows are currently defined within this repository:
 - Internal Workflows - those developed alongside the DataHub
-  - snuggs
+  - snuggs (based on EOEPCA)
-  - convert-url
+  - convert-url (borrowed from EOEPCA)
-  - convert-stac
+  - convert-stac (borrowed from EOEPCA)
-  - water-bodies
+  - water-bodies (borrowed from EOEPCA)

 - External Workflows - those developed by other users of the DataHub
   - ndvi-urls